-Students can earn credit while traveling in Italy on this year's new study-abroad offering, "Worship and the Fine Arts in Italy" (FA 202).
-Courses traveling to the Holy Land (BI 459) and Ireland (SO/YM 332) are available again this year as well.
+Courses traveling to the Holy Land (BI 459), Asia Minor (BI 458), Belize (BU 322) and Ireland (SO/YM 332) are available.
 Ministry trips are being planned to a variety of destinations.
-Students have served in Washington, D.C., Puerto Rico, Arlington, TX, the Pacific Northwest, and Tanzania over the last twelve months.
+Students have served in Washington, D.C., Puerto Rico, Texas, the Pacific Northwest, and Tanzania.

-NEW Career Services Coordinator
+NEW Career Services Department

-GBC has hired Kelli Bossick, as our new Career Services Coordinator within the Community Life Team.
-Kelli will be assisting students and alumni in exploring, engaging and experiencing who they are called to be, what gifts and talents God has created them to use and how that is related to the world of work.
-She will help students identify unique skills, abilities, interests and values in order to make a more informed career decision.
-Career Services will help students navigate the difficult process of finding a career or internship from developing a resume and cover letter to interviewing and accepting offers.
+GBC has hired Kelli Bossick, as our Career Services Director and Amy Bolkcom, as Career

+Development Specialist within the Community Life Team.
+Kelli and Amy will be assisting students and alumni in exploring, engaging and experiencing who they are called to be, what gifts and talents God has created them to use and how that is related to the world of work.
+They will help students identify unique skills, abilities, interests and values in order to make a more informed career decision.
+Career Services will help students navigate the difficult process of finding that first professional job or internship from developing a resume and cover letter to interviewing and accepting offers.